Exporting and importing an Web App Firewall profile

 Step 5: Execute the restore command to restore the profile configuration from the imported archive

-To export an application firewall profile by using the command line interface
+To export an Web App Firewall profile by using the command line interface:

 First, archive the profile’s configuration, and then export the archive to a target location.
 At the command prompt, type the following commands:

 archive appfw profile <profileName> <archiveName>

 <profileName>is the name of the profile to archive.

 <archiveName>is the name of the archive file to create.

 Execution of the above command creates 2 instances of the archive file.
 One in /var/tmp folder and another in the /var/archive/appfw folder.

 <archiveName>is the name of the archive to export.
 (The same name as in the previous command.